-Grant of probate.
-Cap.
-200
+29. Grant of probate

-(2) The appointment referred to in subsection (1) may be express or by necessary implication.
+- (1) Except as provided by the Administrator-General's Act, probate may be granted by a court only to an executor appointed by a will, and shall not be granted to a minor or person of unsound mind. - (2) The appointment referred to in subsection (1) may be express or by necessary implication. - (3) Where several executors are appointed, probate may be granted to them simultaneously or at different times. - (4) If an executor is appointed by a will for a limited purpose only, probate granted to him shall be limited to that purpose.

-- (3) Where several executors are appointed, probate may be granted to them simultaneously or at different times. - (4) If an executor is appointed by a will for a limited purpose only, probate grated to him shall be limited to that purpose.
+30. Number of executors and administrators

-Number of executors and administrators
+(1) Probate or letters of administration shall not be granted to more than four persons in respect of the same estate and letters of administration shall, if there is a minority or a life interest under the will, be granted either to a trust corporation solely or jointly with an individual or to not less than two individuals.

-- 30. (1) Probate or letters of administration shall not be granted to more than four persons in respect of the same estate and letters of administration shall, if there is a minority or a life interest under the will, be granted either to a trust corporation solely or jointly with an individual or to not less than two individuals. - (2) If there is only one personal representative (not being a trust corporation), then, during the minority of a beneficiary or the subsistence of a life interest the court may appoint one or more administrators in addition to the existing personal representative.
+(2) If there is only one personal representative (not being a trust corporation), then, during the minority of a beneficiary or the subsistence of a life interest the court may appoint one or more administrators in addition to the existing personal representative.

-Corporations
+31. Corporations

-- 31. (1) A corporation or company which is not a trust corporation may be granted probate but may not be granted letters of administration. - (2) A trust corporation may be granted probate or letters of administration either solely or jountnly with another person. - (3) Probate or letters of administration shall not be granted to a syndic or nominee on behalf of a corporation or company.
+- (1) A corporation or company which is not a trust corporation may be granted probate but may not be granted letters of administration. - (2) A trust corporation may be granted probate or letters of administration either solely or jointly with another person. - (3) Probate or letters of administration shall not be granted to a syndic or nominee on behalf of a corporation or company.

-Probate of copy, draft or contents of will
+32. Probate of copy, draft or contents of will

-- 32. (1) Where a will has been lost or mislaid or has been destroyed by any wrongful act or accident and not by any act of the testator- - (a) if a copy or draft of the will has been preserved, probate may be granted of that copy or draft, limited until the original or a properly authenticated copy of it is admitted to probate; - (b) if no copy or draft has been preserved, probate, limited as described in paragraph (q), may be grathed to the contents of the will if the contents can be established by evidence. - (2) Where a will is in the possession of a person outside Zambia who has refused or neglected to deliver it up, but a copy has been transmitted to the executor, probate may, if the interests of the estate so require, be granted of the copy transmitted, limited according to subsection (1).
+- (1) Where a will has been lost or mislaid or has been destroyed by any wrongful act or accident and not by any act of the testator- - (a) if a copy or draft of the will has been preserved, probate may be granted of that copy or draft, limited until the original or a properly authenticated copy of it is admitted to probate; - (b) if no copy or draft has been preserved, probate, limited as described in paragraph (a), may be granted to the contents of the will if the contents can be established by evidence. - (2) Where a will is in the possession of a person outside Zambia who has refused or neglected to deliver it up, but a copy has been transmitted to the executor, probate may, if the interests of the estate so require, be granted of the copy transmitted, limited according to subsection (1).

-Codicil propounded after probate
+33. Codicil propounded after probate

-33. Where, after probate has been granted, a codicil of a will is propounded, probate may be granted of the codicil:
+(1) Where, after probate has been granted, a codicil of a will is propounded, probate may be granted of the codicil: